radiatoryang/scopa/Documentation~/Scopa.md

 If you're never made a Quake / Half-Life / Source engine level before, then this tool will be less useful to you AND these docs will be hard to follow.

+# WARNING: much of this document isn't implemented / is broken / is subject to change.
+THIS TOOL IS NOT READY FOR PUBLIC USE.

 ## Installation

 This is a custom [Unity Package](https://docs.unity3d.com/Manual/PackagesList.html) that can be automatically installed / updated in Unity 2019.3 or later.